Freezer burn

 Is freezer-burned food safe to eat?

 The texture and flavor do suffer, though.
-So what does freezer burn taste like?
-The affected areas taste dry, stale, and cardboard-like — sometimes with a faintly metallic or off-putting aftertaste from oxidized fats.
-Freezer-burned chicken tastes bland and papery where it's affected.
+The affected areas taste dry, stale, and cardboard-like, sometimes with a faintly metallic aftertaste from oxidized fats.
+Freezer burn on chicken tastes bland and papery where it's affected.
 Vegetables get mushy.
-Ice cream turns grainy and icy with a dull, washed-out flavor.
+Freezer burn on ice cream is that grainy, icy layer with a dull, washed-out flavor.

-• Braise or stew it: This is the best way to salvage freezer-burned meat.
 A freezer-burned chicken thigh that would be terrible pan-seared becomes perfectly fine simmered in a braised stew for two hours.
 The long, moist cooking rehydrates tough fibers and adds flavor back through the liquid.
+I once pulled a bag of chicken thighs from the back of my freezer after four months.
+The edges had gone papery and pale.
+I trimmed them, tossed everything into a broth with onions and tomatoes, and after two hours you couldn't tell the difference from fresh.

 What does freezer burn look like on different foods?